Interaction Design @ SJSU

 4 weeks

 Case workers review up to 100 cases each week to flag suspicious activity for ACME.
-Each day feels the same for many case workers, leading to burn out.
+Each day feels the same for many case workers, with little recognition for their efforts, leading to burn out.

-Case workers are resigning from ACME, putting pressure on remaining case workers to handle the backlog of cases.
+As more case workers resign from ACME, pressure is put on managers and the remaining case workers to handle the growing backlog of cases.

 Adam